Carlmikael/blink-thermometer/README.md

 # blink-thermometer
-With a attiny85 with a tree color led and a DS18B20
+With an attiny85 and
+tree coular led
+DS18B20